richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 debates and to amplify the policy in order to clarify what the IETF is currently doing.
 A rationale is given in {{sec10-rationale}}.

-The rights addressed in this document fall into the following categories:
+The rights addressed in this section fall into the following categories:

 - Rights to make use of contributed material